remix-run/remix/.changeset/modern-pans-happen.md

 "@remix-run/dev": patch
 ---

-Keep SSR build assets directory to support code-split js files (e.g. due to dynamic import)
+Keep code-split js files from ssr build and delete only unnecessary assets